noahitall/PimGarden/README.md

 3. Start the development server:
    ```
    npm start
-   # Install the expo app once
+   # Install the expo app on your mobile device
-   # Scan the screen with your phone
+   # Follow the on screen directions to launch on your phone
    ```

 4. Run on iOS simulator: